weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 - 8s
 It follows that F'(x,) = f (xo).

-6.21 The fundamental theorem of calculus ff € %# on [a,b] and if there is a differentiable function F on [a,b] such that F' =f, then
+6.21 The fundamental theorem of calculus ff  \in  %# on [a,b] and if there is a differentiable function F on [a,b] such that F' =f, then

 [ fi) dx = F(b) - F(a).